 I spent the first decade of my adult life experimenting with various game plans in hopes of striking one that would lead to financial freedom and happiness.
 My inspiration was success and entrepreneurial books, starting with Brian Tracy’s Million Dollar Habits.
 Tracy opened my eyes to the mindsets of the world’s most successful and wealthy people.
 I later read Robert Kiyosaki’s well-known and inspirational, entrepreneurship-promoting Rich Dad Poor Dad.
 There is nothing wrong with either of these books or the many similar works I’ve read since.
 However, one must consider their specific situation before attempting to apply the principles and ideas promoted in such books, particularly with concern to entrepreneurial ventures.

-According to Tiffany Hsu of LA Times, the average degree holder can earn 84% (approx. $3.3 million dollars) more over a lifetime than someone with only a high school diploma or GED.
+According to Tiffany Hsu of LA Times, the average degree holder’s income can be 84% (approx. $3.3 million dollars) above that of someone with only a high school diploma or GED.
 Supposing I don’t die in a freak accident, or of a virus, or some other surprise ailment, I can confidently guess that I have at least another thirty more years to live.
 Continuing another three decades as a low-wage earner who cannot provide for her child — whether underage, college age, and beyond; being unable to go on vacations, for fear of being fired upon returning to work; being unable to cover monthly expenses; and being unable to afford a home completely on my own, is simply unacceptable.
 I’d rather $3.3 million dollars more over my lifetime than the $30k maximum annual salary I’ve earned over the past ten years.

 So I’m back in college.
 I started in 2009, and I’m finally finishing this time.
 No matter your age, I encourage anyone who is struggling day to day financially to pursue higher education.
 Motivational speaker Les Brown says it best, and simply, in the following paraphrased excerpt from his “Get Hungry” speech.